Culture of Australia: Theatre

 Founded in Sydney 1958, the National Institute of Dramatic Art boasts famous alumni including Cate Blanchett, Mel Gibson and Hugo Weaving.
 Construction of the Adelaide Festival Center began in 1970 and South Australia's Sir Robert Helpmann became director of the Adelaide Festival of Arts.
-The new wave of Australian theatre debuted in the 1970s.
+The new wave of Australian theatre debuted in the 1970s as "a new and more realistic look into [Australia's] beginnings as a nation".
+It explored the confrontation in social relations, the use of vernacular language and expressions of masculine social habits in contemporary Australia.
 The Belvoir St Theatre presented works by Nick Enright and David Williamson.
 The Sydney Opera House, inaugurated in 1973, is the home of Opera Australia and the Sydney Theatre Company.

 The Bell Shakespeare Company was created in 1990.
 A period of success for Australian musical theatre came in the 1990s with the debut of musical biographies of Australian music singers Peter Allen (The Boy From Oz in 1998) and Johnny O'Keefe (Shout!
 The Legend of The Wild One).

 In The One Day of the Year, Alan Seymour studied the paradoxical nature of the ANZAC Day commemoration by Australians of the defeat of the Battle of Gallipoli.
 Ngapartji Ngapartji, by Scott Rankin and Trevor Jamieson, recounts the story of the effects on the Pitjantjatjara people of nuclear testing in the Western Desert during the Cold War.
 It is an example of the contemporary fusion of traditions of drama in Australia with Pitjantjatjara actors being supported by a multicultural cast of Greek, Afghan, Japanese and New Zealand heritage.